suborbital/reactr/docs/wasm.md

 Wasm support in Reactr is powered by [Wasmer](https://github.com/wasmerio/wasmer-go), the hard work they've done to create a powerful and extensible Wasm runtime has been very much appreciated, and it's been very cool seeing that project grow.

-The current supported languages are Rust (stable) and Swift (experimental).
+The current supported languages are Rust (stable), TypeScript/AssemblyScript (beta) and Swift (alpha).
 The Runnable API is available for each.
-More languages such as AssemblyScript, Go, and C++ are coming soon!
+More languages such as Go and C++ are coming soon!

 To create a Wasm runnable, check out the [subo CLI](https://github.com/suborbital/subo).
 Once you've generated a `.wasm` file, you can use it with Reactr just like any other Runnable!